Harry Scobell: With the Scots Greys in South Africa

 After nearly dying in the battle at Zilikat's Nek in the Magaliesberg, he captured Barberton.
 A review of the action at Zilikats's Nek exonerated Scobell and he was given the local rank of lieutenant-colonel on 1 December 1900 and placed in command of the 1st Regiment, Brabant Horse.
 On 27 July 1901, Scobell was ordered to assume command of the 5th Royal Irish Lancers.

 As part of the British effort to defeat the Boer insurgency, General French appointed Scobell to command a column of cavalry.
 Scobell's command including detachments from the 9th Lancers and the Cape Mounted Rifles.
 One of the most effective commandos operating in the Cape Province was the band commanded by Commandant Lötter.
 In the midst of a six-day mission, Scobell received information that Lötter's commando was laagered near the town of Petersburg in a gorge called Groenkloof.
 Quickly acting on the new intelligence, Scobell's column surprised Lötter's commando at the Battle of Groenkloof on 5 September 1901.
 In exchange for 10 dead troopers, Scobell's column killed 13, wounded 46 and captured the rest of Lötter's command, effectively destroying one of the most successful Boer units operating in the Cape.
 In recognition of his success, Scobell was granted the brevet rank of colonel.

 For his service in the war, Scobell received the Queen's South Africa Medal (with six clasps), the King's South Africa Medal (with two clasps), and was mentioned in despatches several times (including by Lord Roberts on 31 March 1900, and by Lord Kitchener on 23 June 1902).

 Post-war service

 With the end of the war approaching, Scobell returned to London on board the steamer Plassy in February 1902, and was received in audience by King Edward VII at Buckingham Palace the following May.
 His brevet rank was confirmed and he was transferred back to his old regiment, the Scots Greys, as its commander on 2 August 1902.
-He became a Major-General in 1903 and inspector of cavalry in 1907.
-From 1909 he commanded the British garrison in South Africa.
+He was appointed in command of the 1st Cavalry Brigade based at Aldershot on 1 April 1903, with the temporary rank of Brigadier-General.
+Promoted to Major-General, he was appointed Inspector of cavalry in May 1907.
+From 1909, he commanded the British garrison in South Africa.
 His final posting was as General Officer Commanding Cape District, the position he held until 1911.

 From 1908 to his death he was colonel of the 5th Royal Irish Lancers.
 He died in Rondebosch in 1912.